ziphra/long_reads/README.md

 - The read depth is indicative of a deletion or a duplication event.
 - Split reads are evidence for SVs breakpoint.

 No SVs callers use all SVs signature in sequencing.
-To increase sensivity in SVs detection, it is recommended to use ensembl algorithms, that is algorithms that use 2 or more callers working with different detection methods.
+To increase sensivity in SVs detection, it is recommended to use ensemble algorithms, that is algorithms that use 2 or more callers working with different detection methods.

 CuteSV is a SVs caller recommended by nanopore for human variant calling.
 It seems to have a slightly higher accuracy than Sniffles, the other popular tool.

-Pipelines using minimap2-sniffles, minimap2-CuteSV as well as LRA-sniffles and LRA-CuteSV should be compared.
+Pipelines using [minimap2-sniffles](https://doi.org/10.1186/s13059-019-1858-1), minimap2-CuteSV as well as LRA-sniffles and LRA-CuteSV should be compared.

 #### Single Nucleotide Variants
 Identifying SNVs is a challenging task, especially with error prone long reads, usually having an error rate above 10%.